 Marine Corps Customs and Traditions

-Marine customs are simply desirable courses of action sanctioned by tradition and usage.
-In the Marine Corps, practically every custom has grown out of the manner in which Marines of the past conducted themselves.
+In the Marine Corps, practically every custom has grown out of the manner in which Marines of the past conducted themselves as well as present Marines honoring Marine heroes of yesterday.
 Many Marine customs have been incorporated into regulations in order to standardize conduct throughout the Corps, but some of them cannot be found in written directives.
 Knowing and observing these customs, both written and unwritten, is important to each Marine because it keeps him mindful of the heritage and traditions of his Corps, and of his duty to uphold them.

 In addition, it makes him feel that he is a part of the team and helps to create the strong bond of loyalty between him and all other Marines that has become a distinguishing mark of the Corps.